Kckid045/card-reader/README.md

 # card-reader
-This Python script takes a hexadecimal string of digital binary data to produce info
+This Python script takes a hexadecimal string of digital binary data to produce info.